JB Charleston receives Labrador military working dog

 Military working dogs have many jobs such as finding bombs, explosives and people, which are vital to keeping people and the base safe.

-When most people think of a MWD, they think of German Shepherds, but there are other breeds, such as Labradors and Belgian Malinois, that serve in the military.
+When most people think of a military working dog (MWD), they think of German Shepherds, but there are other breeds, such as Labradors and Belgian Malinois, that serve in the military.

 Staff Sgt.
 Jenings Casey, a military working dog trainer assigned to the 628th Security Forces Squadron, said Joint Base Charleston recently got a Labrador named Freddy.
 She was originally in the Marine Corps, but they recently downsized their military working dog section and the Air Force took in multiple labs.
 She is currently the only lab at JB Charleston.